cirqueit/rainbow/README.md

 #Rainbow Parentheses Improved

-> editted to allow users to set punctuation string or disable it by setting to empty string
+> editted to disable punctuation by default, to re-enable add the following to your .vimrc
-> `let g:rainbow_punctuation = ''`
+> `let g:rainbow_punctuation = 1`

 This is a fork of [Rainbow Parentheses Improved](http://www.vim.org/scripts/script.php?script_id=4176) by [luo chen](http://www.vim.org/account/profile.php?user_id=53618).